The following information is based on the Australian Government’s COVID-19 vaccines information, available at health.gov.au.

-Vaccines will be administered at hospitals, general practices, health clinics, Aboriginal Community Controlled Health Organisations and pharmacies which have expressed interest and been approved.
-All COVID-19 vaccinations will go on to the Australian Immunisation Register.
+Vaccines will be administered at state-run hubs, hospitals, general practices, health clinics, Aboriginal Community Controlled Health Organisations and pharmacies which have expressed interest and been approved.
+All COVID-19 vaccinations administered will be recorded on to the Australian Immunisation Register.

-Health authorities say the vaccines that have been developed and approved are extremely effective in preventing severe cases.
-The Pfizer vaccine has a reported efficacy of 95 per cent and the AstraZeneca vaccine, as of January, 70 per cent and that figure is rising as further data becomes available.
-The World Health Organisation has also backed the use of the AstraZeneca vaccine for all ages.
-Efficacy rates mean that, for example, the vaccine prevents COVID-19 disease in 95 per cent of people who receive it. i
+Health authorities say the vaccines approved in Australia are both extremely effective in preventing severe cases.
+The Pfizer vaccine has a reported efficacy of 95 per cent while research has found that the AstraZeneca vaccine has an 81 per cent efficacy rate after the second dose.
+The World Health Organisation has backed the use of the AstraZeneca vaccine for all ages.
+Efficacy rates mean that, for example, the vaccine prevents COVID-19 disease in 95 per cent of people who receive it.

 Will older people with diseases be prioritised above older people without diseases?